 Tucked in the woods of Pawling is a home that looks as if it were plucked from J.R.R.
 Tolkien’s Lord of the Rings.
 You might be expecting Frodo or Bilbo Baggins to open up, but it’s Jim Costigan who takes you on a tour of his Hobbit House, his own rendition of the Shire right in Dutchess County.

 The Costigans recently opened the space up to guests on Airbnb looking to book a night or two in Middle Earth — with this Earth’s amenities, including two bedrooms, two baths, kitchen, living and dining room.

 Despite the magical exterior of the front steps and adjacent patio, the creation of the Hobbit House was grounded mostly in real-world physics.
-The 8-year building project begun in 2012 was a far cry from the NYC high rises Costigan was used to in his construction career working with reinforced concrete.
+The eight-year building project begun in 2012 was a far cry from the NYC high rises Costigan was used to in his construction career working with reinforced concrete.
 The scale might’ve been smaller, but the 32-foot arch design of the building itself required just as much engineering.